A1doranM/HowProgrammingWork/README.md

-# My conspect about HowProgrammingWorks repository by Timur Shemsedinov
+# My conspect of HowProgrammingWorks lessons created by Timur Shemsedinov